Farming Together – a resource for primary producers to help you collaborate, value-add, build marketplace strength and boost returns.

 - Of 132 applications for competitive funding, more than 50 groups were successful in securing a total of $5.5m and have all started their projects which will be completed by April 2018

-- More than 530 Expert Services (in business planning, legal advice, marketing, supply chain analysis, agronomy, collaborative workshops and other activities) have been allocated, with 360 completed by December 1, 2017
+- 957 Expert Services (in business planning, legal advice, marketing, supply chain analysis, agronomy, collaborative workshops and other activities) have been allocated, an investment of more than $1.24m, with 770 completed by December 20, 2017

-- 116 new co-ops are seeking registration using the Farming Together FREE Co-op Builder
+- Of the 132 co-ops we are supporting, 117 of these are new co-ops seeking registration using the Farming Together FREE Co-op Builder

-- With our help, more than 60 of our farmers are enrolling in post-graduate Co-operatives Management training through our partnership with the University of Newcastle
+- With our help, 64 of our farmers are enrolling in post-graduate Co-operatives Management training through our partnership with the University of Newcastle

 What we’re about